 The Proposal must be initialized on every page and all forms, declarations or schedules must be signed by the authorized person.
 Pages of the Proposal shall be numbered successively and attached one with the other.
 Manuals, if any, accompanying the Technical Proposal shall be submitted in the English or Romanian language.

-The Tenderers may contact the support team for assistance on electronic tender submission procedures, before the deadline for the tender submission, during working hours, at the address: [insert contact details of the contact point for tender assistance].
+The Investors may contact the support team for assistance on electronic tender submission procedures, before the deadline for the tender submission, during working hours, at the address: [insert contact details of the contact point for tender assistance].

-If the Proposal contains abbreviations to denote technical or other concepts, the Tenderer must provide definitions of the abbreviations in an accompanying table.
+If the Proposal contains abbreviations to denote technical or other concepts, the Investor must provide definitions of the abbreviations in an accompanying table.

 Folders for the Proposal submission shall contain:

-the name and address of the tenderer;
+the name and address of the Investor;

 the Tender Committee address indicated in [insert address details ;